ACTL4001-T1-2022/github-showcase-page-group-z/README.md

 -   To evaluate player performance, we suggest using position-specific metrics which are supported by our GBM player-rating model and external research.
 We also have established a framework for annual monitoring of our team’s competitiveness.
+The benchmarks are shown in the simulations of [Competitiveness of Team](#competitiveness-of-team)

 For additional information regarding our implementation plan, please refer to ![Report.pdf](ACTL4001_Group_Z_Case_Report%20Submission.pdf)

-# 7 6.Risk and Risk Mitigation Considerations
+# 7 Risk and Risk Mitigation Considerations

 The project is subject to various risks impacting the likelihood of successful implementation.
 For additional information regarding risk